AshwinParanjape/mugap/README.md

-MuGap: Q&A for Scientific Publications
+mugap: Q&A for Scientific Publications
 =====================================================
 MuGap is a platform to share questions and explainations in the context of scientific publications to enhance collective understanding.